Coffee is one of the most popular drinks in the world.

-Another disadvantage of drinking coffee is that it can potentially interfere with our sleep.
+A disadvantage of drinking coffee later in the day is that it can potentially interfere with sleep.

-Some people can drink coffee right before bed and have a sound sleep, but it can leave others wide awake until the early hours.
+Some people can drink coffee right before bed and sleep well, but it can leave others wide awake until the early hours.

-Once again, the reason for this is that we all metabolize coffee (and caffeine) differently; some people do it quickly, others slowly.
+One reason is that we all metabolize coffee (and caffeine) differently; some people do it quickly, others slowly.

-Therefore, if you’re drinking coffee in the late afternoon or early evening, it may harm your sleep cycle.
-Studies support this too, with the highest caffeine intakes being associated with higher risk for insomnia (8).
+Therefore, drinking coffee late afternoon or early evening may negatively affect sleep.
+Studies support this, too, with the highest caffeine intake being associated with a higher risk for insomnia (20, 21).

-However, a recent meta-analysis shows that low to moderate coffee consumption has an insignificant association with insomnia (9).
+However, a recent meta-analysis showed that low to moderate coffee consumption has an insignificant association with insomnia (22).

-Additionally, when we drink coffee is important.
-Drinking coffee within 6 hours before bed appears to have disruptive effects on sleep quality (10).
+Additionally, when we drink coffee appears to be important.
+For example, drinking coffee within 6 hours before bed appears to disrupt sleep quality (22).

-3. Caffeine Withdrawal Leads To Negative Side Effects Such As Headaches
+4) Caffeine Withdrawl Can Lead To Negative Side Effects Such As Headaches

-We should remember that caffeine is a drug, and like many drugs, there can actually be a withdrawal period when we give it up.
+We should remember that caffeine is a drug, and like many drugs, there can be a “withdrawal” period when we give it up.

-During this phase, many people experience painful headaches that subside if they consume caffeine again.
+When people don’t consume their usual caffeine intake, some report painful headaches that subside if they consume caffeine again (23).

-This finding explains the commonly reported caffeine withdrawal side effects such as headaches, tiredness, and lethargy.
+This finding may explain commonly reported caffeine withdrawal side effects such as headaches, tiredness, and lethargy.

 How long do these effects last?

-Typically, these effects peak after one to two days of caffeine abstinence, and usually go away soon after (12).
+According to research, these effects peak after one to two days of caffeine abstinence and typically go away soon after (25).

-4. Coffee May Worsen Acid Reflux and Heartburn Symptoms
+5) Coffee May Worsen Acid Reflux and Heartburn

 Acid reflux and gastroesophageal reflux disease (GERD) can be extremely uncomfortable and frustrating for sufferers.

-Caffeine may have an adverse impact on individuals predisposed to anxiety, panic attacks, and other such problems.
+According to published research, caffeine may have an adverse impact on individuals predisposed to anxiety and panic attacks.

-Several randomized studies show that coffee has anxiogenic (anxiety causing) properties and that consumption increases measures of anxiety (15).
+Several randomized studies show that coffee has anxiogenic (anxiety-causing) properties and that consumption increases measures of anxiety (30).

 This study featured 98 participants;

-- 72 patients suffering from panic disorder or social anxiety.
+- 72 patients who have panic disorder or social anxiety.